 Bank Numbers are assignable in the same way that MIDI Program Numbers are (See Section C-3); except that you must only use Bank numbers on the Divisional Pistons.
 You MUST have USER mode selected before assigning Bank numbers!
-Advance to the 'MIDI PROG CHANGE' window function.
+Advance to the 'MIDI PROG CHANGE' window function (see Section A-2).